-- The fair values of demand deposits denominated in other than presentation currency, which are translated at period-end exchange rates, are considered to approximate carrying values. - The fair value of derivative financial instruments is estimated as the present value of future cash flows, using benchmark interest rates and yield curves. - The fair values of loans and advances are determined by discounting contractual cash flows with the sum of original spread and the respective base interest rate as of the reporting date. - The fair value of investment securities is estimated using the bid prices quoted as of the reporting date. - The fair values of deposits from banks are determined by discounting contractual cash flows with the sum of original spread and the respective benchmark interest rate as of the reporting date.
+- The fair values of demand deposits denominated in other than presentation currency, which are translated at period-end exchange rates, are considered to approximate carrying values. - The fair value of derivative financial instruments is estimated as the present value of future cash flows, using benchmark interest rates and yield curves. - The fair values of due from banks are determined by discounting contractual cash flows with the sum of original spread and the respective base interest rate as of the reporting date. - The fair values of loans and advances are determined by discounting contractual cash flows with the sum of original spread and the respective base interest rate as of the reporting date. - The fair value of investment securities is estimated using the bid prices quoted as of the reporting date. - The fair values of deposits from banks are determined by discounting contractual cash flows with the sum of original spread and the respective benchmark interest rate as of the reporting date.